21 Powerful Headline Examples (+ How to Write Ones That Actually Get Read)

 Good news: You can learn how to write click-worthy headlines.

-Here are some headline-writing tips I use with my copywriting clients:
+Here are some headline-writing tips I use with my coaching clients:

 1. Write the headline after you write the article

-Between the ghostwriting and editing I do for clients, I’ve probably written thousands of blog posts.
+Between the ghostwriting and editing I used to do for clients, plus writing online for 15 years, I’ve written thousands of blog posts, essays, and articles.
 Start out with a topic in mind, then write the headline last.
 This is because once you dive in and start exploring a topic, you might do a U-turn and write in an entirely different direction.
 Write the article first, then go back and write headlines.
-List them out as they come to you, you’ll refine later.
+List them out as they come to you; you’ll refine later.
+Occasionally, a headline idea might come to you before you begin writing — that’s fine too.
+Sometimes it’s helpful to have this to keep your article from meandering too much.

 2. You’re going to go through a bunch of iterations

 And that’s cool!
 Write as many that come to mind.
-If I can’t decide which one to use, try this free headline checker.
+If you can’t decide which one to use, try this free headline checker.
 It’ll score your headline and give you pointers on length, ordinary, and power words.
+Make your list, and walk away.
+Come back to it with fresh eyes.

 3. WIIFM